-- The list of defined authentication failure types, used in the "Auth-Failure: " header field (defined above), is as follows: - adsp: The message did not conform to the sender's published [ADSP] signing practises.
-The DKIM-ADSP-DNS field MUST be included in the report. - bodyhash: The body hash in the signature and the body hash computed by the verifier did not match.
-The DKIM-Canonicalized-Body field SHOULD be included in the report. - granularity: The DKIM key referenced by the signature on the message was not authorized for use by the sender.
-The DKIM-Domain and DKIM-Selector fields MUST be included in the report, and the DKIM-Identity field SHOULD be included. - revoked: The DKIM key referenced by the signature on the message has been revoked.
-The DKIM-Domain and DKIM-Selector fields MUST be included in the report. - signature: The DKIM signature on the message did not successfully verify against the header hash and public key.
-The DKIM-Domain, DKIM-Selector and DKIM-Canonicalized-Header fields MUST be included in the report. - spf: The evaluation of the sending domain's SPF record produced a "fail", "softfail", "temperror" or "permerror" result. - Supplementary data MAY be included in the form of [MAIL]-compliant comments.
+The list of defined authentication failure types, used in the "Auth-Failure:" header field (defined above), is as follows:

+adsp:

+The message did not conform to the sender's published [ADSP] signing practises.
+The DKIM-ADSP-DNS field MUST be included in the report.

+The body hash in the signature and the body hash computed by the verifier did not match.
+The DKIM-Canonicalized-Body field SHOULD be included in the report.

+revoked:

+The DKIM key referenced by the signature on the message has been revoked.
+The DKIM-Domain and DKIM-Selector fields MUST be included in the report. signature:

+The DKIM signature on the message did not successfully verify against the header hash and public key.
+The DKIM-Domain, DKIM-Selector and DKIM-Canonicalized-Header fields MUST be included in the report.

+spf:

+The evaluation of the sending domain's SPF record produced a "fail", "softfail", "temperror" or "permerror" result.

+Supplementary data MAY be included in the form of [MAIL]-compliant comments.
 For example, "Auth-Failure: adsp" could be augmented by a comment to indicate that the failed message was rejected because it was not signed when it should have been.
 See Appendix B for examples.